 Migraine is a type of recurring headache that involves blood vessels, nerves, and brain chemicals.
 Sensations called auras may come before a migraine.
 Auras can include visual changes or numbness and tingling.
-There are two types of migraines:
+There are 2 types of migraines:

 Copyright © Nucleus Medical Media, Inc.